Sunday, November 3, 2024

 Readers have a good idea of what will happen but the author lets the events slowly unfold.
 This piques their anticipation as they wonder when Viktor will realize the truth about his parents.
 Viktor’s mother volunteers at a blood bank while his father designs coffins.
 The opening chapters reveal that Alys and her parents are vampire hunters and they’ve moved to Nowhere to kill one.
 Alys is nice to Viktor and becomes his friend but readers will know she’s actually collecting information about his family.
 However, Alys’s father isn’t happy that she displayed sympathy for their previous target and it’s unclear what she’ll do this time.
 Readers will root for Viktor as he’s just a nice guy trying to survive the early days of seventh grade.
 It feels wrong for vampire hunters to take advantage of a kind, innocent boy but that adds intrigue to the story.
 The plot has a bit of a Romeo and Juliet vibe going on.

-A couple supporting characters add to the story's uncertainty as readers try to figure out if they’re normal humans or friends of vampires.
+A couple of supporting characters add to the story’s uncertainty as readers try to figure out if they’re normal humans or friends of vampires.
 Viktor’s mother insists he volunteer in the school library and she’s helpful with locating vampire information.
 A substitute English teacher doesn’t fit the description of a “normal” educator.
 Her appearance gives off a strong goth vibe and she has a special interest in the supernatural.
 She scraps the regular teacher’s lesson plans and has the students read the novel Dracula.
 Viktor is startled by her reaction when he shows her his father’s original copy of the novel.
 Readers will wonder about the backstories of these characters and others.

 What didn’t work as well: